vitalii-andriiovskyi/ngx-owl-carousel-o/libs/ngx-owl-carousel-o/README.md

 By default, this option is set to `false`.
 This option changes the number of visible slides in the case, when the number of slides is less than the value of the option `items`.
 For example, when the `items=4` and there're just 3 slides, the carousel will reassign the value of `items` to `3`.

 When the option `skip_validateItems` is `true`, the carousel won't reassign the `items`.
 So, in the example above `items` will remain `4`.
 But there will be 3 slides and one empty place.
-This for the case when the option `loop=false`.
+This is in the case when the option `loop=false`.
 When `loop=true`, the empty place will be populated by the copy of the first slide.

 ## owlRouterLink